yunnysunny/grunt-pages/README.md

 #### pageSrc
 Type: `String`

-The folder where the ejs or jade source pages of your website are located.
+The folder where the jade, EJS, or Handlebars source pages of your website are located.
 These pages have access to each post's `content` and metadata properties via a `posts` array.
 Additionally, pages have access to their own filename(without extension) via the `currentPage` variable to optionally display it differently when linking to pages.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `options.pageSrc`.

 #### data
 Type: `Object || String`